 - Gene; tRNA;

 If you would like to download results as text, click Show the unformatted list at the bottom of the search results page.

-Taxonomy seach search will soon be replaced by the Unified text search.
+Taxonomy search search will soon be replaced by text search.

 This is one of the more interesting and powerful ways to search Rfam.
 Using the taxonomy search form, you can identify families that are specific to a given taxonomic level or those found in a given set of taxonomic levels.
 You can also limit your queries to those families which are found only in a single species or taxonomic level.
 Please read the information under the “More…” link on the taxonomy search page for details on how to use this search.